neocogent/gopanel/README.md

 #### How to Install and Use

-For now use `git clone`, then `python setup.py install`.
+For now use `git clone`, then commands as below.
 I will likely make a deb or pip package soon.

+As root,

+- mkdir /etc/gopanel
+- cp etc/site* /etc/gopanel/
+- cp etc/gopanel.conf /etc/nginx
+- cp etc/gopanel.service /lib/systemd/system/
+- cp www/* /var/www/--your_site_location--/gopanel

 Next, customize (for Ubuntu, as example):

-- copy and edit example conf files in /etc/gopanel, one for each log file menu entry
+- edit site conf files in /etc/gopanel, make one for each log file menu entry
-- include the gopanel.conf provided by adding `include gopanel` in a web site's conf (edit to suit desired location)
+- include the **gopanel.conf** provided by adding `include gopanel` in a web site's conf (edit to suit desired location)
-- move the /var/www/gopanel web files to a location matching your nginx site conf
 - test the nginx conf with `nginx -t` before reloading it (conflicts can arise that need solving)
 - use openssl or htpasswd to create a .htpasswd file for authentication (you can remove this and skip, but I'd suggest not)
 - start the gopanel service with `systemctl start gopanel` and check it's status